|

 AITHNE:

-Variant of Irish/Gaelic Eithne,
+Variant spelling of Irish Gaelic Eithne,

 meaning "kernel."